RICE Score Calculator

 RICE score with confidence calibration (avoiding overconfidence)

 Confidence is the least-inspected dimension in RICE and the most common source of bad rankings.
-Research on superforecasters (Tetlock, 2015) finds that calibrated forecasters hit about 73% accuracy on predictions they claim are 100% confident — meaning the "100%" bucket is wrong a quarter of the time.
+Calibration research (Tetlock, Superforecasting, 2015) consistently shows that even the best-calibrated forecasters are wrong on a meaningful share of predictions they tag as "100% confident" — well-calibrated PMs rarely exceed ~80% true accuracy on their highest-confidence calls.
 Yet most PMs rate 60%+ of their features at 100% confidence out of habit or optimism.

 This rice score with confidence calibration tool tracks the percentage of features rated 100% confidence and flags overconfidence when it exceeds 40%.
 The fix is straightforward: force yourself to use 80% by default, and reserve 100% only for cases where you have proven direct evidence — a closed A/B test, a customer interview with explicit buying intent, or a data point with tight variance.
 Everything else is 80%.
 Everything without a data point or a recent customer quote is 50%.